top of page

 Student Instructions

-• Run fast to the hop line, and then 1. hop on one foot, 2. step to the opposite foot and then 3. jump into a pit or on to a soft mat (landing on both feet)
+• Run fast to the hop line, then execute the sequence: 1.
+Hop on one foot, 2.
+Step to the opposite foot, 3.
+Jump into the pit or onto a soft mat landing on both feet

 • Have a partner mark your distance with a polyspot or beanbag